 Xerostomia is often a side effect of pharmaceutical drugs.

-Medications - many prescription and OTC (over-the-counter, no prescription required) medications cause dry mouth, including antihistamines, hypertensive medications (for high blood pressure), anti-diarrheals, muscle relaxants, urinary continence drugs, some Parkinson's disease medications, as well as a number of antidepressants.
+Medications - many prescription and OTC medications cause dry mouth, including antihistamines, decongestants, hypertensive medications (for high blood pressure), antidiarrheals, muscle relaxants, urinary continence drugs, some Parkinson's disease medications, as well as a number of antidepressants.

-Age - even though old age is not a dry mouth risk factor, elderly individuals tend to take more medications than the rest of the population.
+Age - even though dry mouth is not a natural part of aging, older adults tend to take more medications than the rest of the population.
 Many of the medications taken by seniors cause dry mouth.